sound-eng/Strim/README.md

 # Strim

-## Strim is a pair of CLI applications - a client and a server - for capturing audio data and sending them over the network.
+## Strim is a pair of CLI applications - a client and a server - for capturing audio data and sending it over the network.

 ## Strim_server